nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 * After installation, multiple python versions can be used.
 For example `python3.9 --version` command will use python 3.9 and `python3.7 --version` will use python 3.7

 ## Run python in WSL
+* Suppose there is a python script named `hello.py`
+* It can be run with python installed in WSL using the command  `wsl python3 hello.py`
+* To run with another version of python (say p

 ## Install WSL in older Windows 10 versions
 * In some older windows 10 versions, WSL installation with `wsl --install` may not be possible.